Shivamdubey28/task-management-system/task-management-system-main/README.md

 TaskForm Component: Enables users to create new tasks by entering a title, description, and selecting a status.
 TaskList Component: Displays a list of tasks with options to update task status or delete tasks.
 Filter Component: Facilitates task filtering by status, allowing users to view tasks based on their current status.

 Back-End Development
 The back-end of TaskMaster was developed using Node.js with Express.js framework for building RESTful APIs.
-PostgreSQL was chosen as the database system for storing task data.
+MongoDB was chosen as the database system for storing task data.
 Key components of the back-end include:

 Task Model: Defines the structure of task data, including title, description, and status.
 CRUD Operations: Implements CRUD operations for tasks, allowing users to create, read, update, and delete tasks.